deveshmohan/deveshmohan.github.io/_pages/about.md

 My goals for the future are to attend graduate school.
 I am very interested in robotics and automation (relevant projects are mentioned on the projects page).
 With my background in Integrated Circuits, I look forward to bringing those skills to circuit design companies.

-You may find my resume here: <a href="https://github.com/deveshmohan/Resume/blob/master/Mohan%20Devesh%20Resume%20Spring%202018.pdf">Resume Jan 2018</a>
+You may find my resume here:
+<a href = "https://github.com/deveshmohan/Resume/blob/master/Mohan%20Devesh%20Resume%20Spring%202018.pdf">Resume Jan 2018</a>

 <figure>